MathiasHarrer/workshop-website/content/en/behavioral-health-technology/text.md

 ## Target Groups

-The bandwith of areas covered by interventions developed and evaluated by the PROTECT Lab in cooperation with national and international expertise includes:
+The bandwidth of areas covered by interventions developed and evaluated by the PROTECT Lab in cooperation with national and international expertise includes:

 * **Prevention of Depression**
 * **Stress Management**